Welcome!

 Abstract

-Not all green technologies are equally beneficial for society.
-This paper examines whether market-driven innovation in green industries follows the socially optimal technological path when firms face competing options with different cost structures, and considers policies that can narrow the gap.
-I estimate a dynamic model of Chinese EV battery producers choosing how much to innovate along two competing paths: Lithium-Ion–Ferro–Phosphate (LFP) and Nickel–Cobalt–Manganese (NCM).
-The analysis shows that a social planner would place greater investment in LFP, which involves higher innovation costs but delivers lower marginal battery costs.
-I trace this divergence to key forces like differences in cost structure, firms’ market power, and spillovers and environmental benefits that firms fail to internalize.
-Finally, I demonstrate how R&D subsidies could help correct these distortions and shift innovation toward the socially preferred path.
+Technologies that are equally green can yield very different gains in social welfare.
+I examine whether market-driven innovation in green industries follows the socially optimal technological path when firms face competing options with distinct cost structures, and explore policies that can correct potential inefficiencies in path choices.
+I estimate a dynamic structural model of Chinese electric vehicle (EV) battery suppliers choosing how much to innovate along two competing paths: Lithium-Ion–Ferro–Phosphate (LFP) and Nickel–Cobalt–Manganese (NCM).
+The analysis shows that a social planner would undertake about four times as much innovation as the market in LFP, which involves higher innovation sunk costs but delivers lower marginal costs in production.
+By contrast, the market innovates about twice as much as the social plan- ner in NCM, which has the opposite cost structure.
+I attribute this divergence primarily to vertical separation between battery suppliers and EV makers, competition between EVs, and limited demand for EVs in early years, rather than to innovation spillovers or environmental benefits that firms fail to internalize.
+Finally, I demonstrate how R&D subsidies could help correct the path choice inefficiency and shift innovation toward the socially preferred path.

 Working Papers